Kees de Bot: Research

 He is one of the members of the "Dutch School of Dynamic Systems" who proposed to apply time-series data to study second language development along with van Geert, Lowie, and Verspoor.
 His research concerns a number of topics including foreign language attrition, language and dementia in multilingual settings, maintenance and shift of minority languages and the psycholinguistics of bilingual language processing, and more recently the application of dynamic systems theory in SLA and multilingualism.

-In 2015 de Bot published his first article on circadian rhythms and second language development, followed by another co-authored article (Fang Fang) in 2017.
+In 2015, Bot published his first article on circadian rhythms and second language development, followed by another co-authored article (Fang Fang) in 2017.

 Works

-In 2004 he wrote a seminal article along with Lowie and Verspoor on second language development which applied the dynamic systems theory to study second language writing development.
+In 2004, he wrote a seminal article along with Lowie and Verspoor on second language development which applied the dynamic systems theory to study second language writing development.
 This was the first research paper in which time-series data were used to explicate changes in the development of second language writing.

 In an interview, published in Alkalmazott Nyelvtudomány, (Applied linguistics in Hungarian) de Bot said that he is in interested in the application of circadian rhythm in second language acquisition.